Code-Institute-Submissions/hangman-116/README.md

 * Word selection.
 The game randomly selects a word from one of the three available predefined lists of words.
 * Difficulty settings.
 The game offers three difficulty settings, easy, medium and hard.
 * Visual interface.
 Appealing interface that is easy to navigate and understand.
 * Letter input.
-User can input thir guess letter by letter to guess the hidden word.
+User can input their guess letter by letter to guess the hidden word.
 * Incorrect guess tracking.
-Visuallly drawing a part of the hangman figure.
+Visually drawing a part of the hangman figure.
 * Win or loss detection.
 Detect when the player has either successfully guessed the entire word or made too many incorrect guesses and lost the game.
 * Play again at the end of the game.